Cloud-Architekt/cloud-architekt.github.io/_posts/2020-07-16-azuread-b2b-security-considerations.md

 Currently there are no options to restrict "inbound" invitations (list of domains that are allowed to invite users of your tenant).
 Only inviting domains of "outbound" invitation can be limited.
 In combination with the missing sign-in failure events it may lead to the concern that you have limited control and visibility of invited users by external partners (B2B).

 *Note: Erlend Andreas Gjære (SecurePractice.co) describes a sample of attack scenarios where [Azure AD B2B invitations](https://securepractice.co/blog/phishing-with-azure-ad-b2b-collaboration) can be used for phishing attacks.
-The inviting user will be forwarded to "MyApps" portal which includes a published app with attacker's own login page to phishing credentials.*
+The inviting user will be forwarded to "MyApps" portal which includes a published app with attacker's own login page to phishing (entered) credentials.*

 **Technical Background and Reproducing:**